My recipes → Your inbox. Sign up today!

 peanut butter oatmeal cookies stacked on top of each other

 If you know me, you know that I’m all about healthy cookies and fully support the idea that cookies can be a nutritious option for breakfast when you’re short on time.
 This recipe was inspired by my 3-Ingredient Banana Oatmeal Cookies!
-They were such a big hit, I decided to do a version with peanut butter.
-(If you want a no-bake option, my Healthy No-Bake Cookies are what you’re looking for.)
+They were such a big hit, that I decided to do a version with peanut butter (I just love the combination of oatmeal and peanut butter – I even have an oatmeal breakfast smoothie with peanut butter to prove it, lol!).

 They were also a major hit with my family (which always makes me happy)!
 They’re super easy to make, only require 4 ingredients, one bowl and they are the perfect snacks to have on hand when you’re craving something sweet.
 The flavor combination of bananas, peanut butter, and chocolate is classic and one of my favorites.
 Even your kiddos will love these!